Skip to main content

 • Feels that the activity matches with their skill set, it being neither too hard and nor too easy so as not to lead to anxiety or boredom, respectively.

-Athletes, painters, and other creative people have described this state as an ecstatic feeling or a feeling of content.
+Athletes, painters, and other creative people have described this state as an ecstatic feeling or a feeling of contentment.
 The person in a state of flow pays undivided attention to the task at hand to the exclusion of other things happening in their own bodies or external environment.
 There is a feeling of spontaneity, with loss of sense of time, and the task appears to “flow” on by itself.
 Flow taps into your intrinsic motivation and is a more powerful motivator than external rewards.
 Flow is not limited to sports or creative arts.
 We all have experienced this state when we get so immersed in activities that give us a sense of pleasure or mastery that we are oblivious to our surroundings.
 In these situations, we don’t focus on the outcome of the activity as the effort of doing the activity is in itself rewarding.
 People experience these states of flow in their work and personal life – working on your presentation, preparing your report, crunching some numbers, talking to your clients, reading a book to your kids, cooking with your family, engaging in your hobbies, or meditating.
-People who are often in flow tend to report more positive emotions overall and also feel that their lives are more purposeful and meaningful (Csikszentmihalyi, 1999).
+People often in flow tend to report more positive emotions overall and feel that their lives are more purposeful and meaningful (Csikszentmihalyi, 1999).
 Don’t confuse the concept of flow with the adage “going with the flow,” which means ceding oneself to a situation.
 Flow is also not to be confused with sensual pleasure.

 Flow may not lend itself to easy recognition because the experience itself may not be particularly pleasurable when it happens.
 As an afterthought of a flow moment, a person may say, "That really was fun," or "I wish I could do this more often."
-Thinking about the past few weeks, ask yourself the following questions for the moments of time when you were totally focused on what you were doing and possibly lost track of time (Tarragona, 2015):
+Thinking about the past few weeks, ask yourself the following questions about the moments when you were totally focused on what you were doing and possibly lost track of time (Tarragona, 2015):

 • “What was I doing”?